vllm-project/vllm-spyre/docs/testing/cb_testing.md

 #### `test_scheduler_cb_steps_tkv` (For this test the final output is not checked)

+!!! note
-> **Note 1: since we are now testing more than only the tkv value at each step, I plan to rename that test, because the name is now a bit misleading**
+    Since we are now testing more than only the tkv value at each step, I plan to rename that test, because the name is now a bit misleading.

+!!! note
-> **Note 2: the final output is not checked because for a lot of parametrized scenarios they are only relevant for testing scheduling implementation, this saves some computation time.**
+    The final output is not checked because for a lot of parametrized scenarios they are only relevant for testing scheduling implementation, this saves some computation time.

 Checking the final output correctness alone is not enough to ensure that CB is correctly implemented (otherwise how can we differentiate with static batching for example).
 So `test_scheduler_cb_steps_tkv` is meant to check the correctness of the step-by-step execution of continuous batching.
 It does so by comparing, at every engine step (i.e. prefill or decode iteration), a bunch of attributes.
 This is allows a finer testing of the padding and scheduling implementation.